gwinedev/C_beginners/README.md

-Got it!
-Here's a **README** tailored for your learning journey in C:

----

 # **C_Beginners – My C Programming Journey 🚀**

 Welcome to my **C_Beginners** repository!
 This is where I document my learning process as I explore **C programming** from scratch.
 The goal of this repo is to track my progress, store my practice exercises, and build a solid foundation in C.